MathiasBohn/philter-mvp/README.md

 **Known Limitations:**
 - No back-end server or API integration
-- Data stored in localStorage only (browser storage, not persistent across devices)
+- Data stored in browser only (not persistent across devices or browsers)
 - Mock authentication (no real user accounts or security)
-- Simulated file uploads (files stored as Base64 in localStorage, not on a server)
+- File storage limited by browser IndexedDB quota (typically 50MB-1GB+)
-- No database persistence
+- No database persistence or server-side storage
 - No email notifications or real-time updates
 - No production deployment configuration